-Recently while heading to a coffee bar with my Mom, we ran into another neighbour of ours, Suzanne.
-She was on her way to the “Four Seasons” gathering at Huguette’s-where four dear friends come together to speak French, eat delicious food and toast the season.
+Recently while heading to a coffee bar with my mom, we ran into another neighbour of ours, Suzanne.
+She was on her way to the “Four Seasons” gathering at Huguette’s – where four dear friends come together to speak French, eat delicious food and toast the season.
 What I love about this celebration is that each friend hosts a different season!
-It is always a delight to be invited into Huguette’s apartment, her home is filled with bright colour, well read books, candles and an always listening ear.
+It is always a delight to be invited to Huguette’s apartment, her home is filled with bright colour, well read books, candles and an always listening ear.
 Her decorated table, no matter the occasion, never fails to enhance an already magical atmosphere.
 What struck me as we spoke with Suzanne, was her comment, she had just shared a tea with a good friend, was on her way to spend time with other friends and because of these moments, her day was already something special.

 Journal Excerpt: November 18, 2011

 We are sitting in a coffee bar close to our studio, a coffee bar new to us, called Dee’s Coffee Company.
 Terry’s drinking coffee (which he says is good) and I’m drinking a delicious chai tea.
 Today we stopped at “Lay’s” (a Mexican grocery store) after a morning walk on the Malecon; on our walk we saw a small group of dolphins – the colour of the ocean was stunning, it’s a beautiful aquamarine/azure colour.
 We also checked for and sent some e-mails, it’s really great to hear from family and friends when we’re so far away.